sfbrigade/incident-reporting/README.md

 - `git push origin master`
 - Go to www.username.github.io in your browser to make sure your test site is working.
 - Post your test site to our slack channel.
+- Project members will test out your new functionality and we will let you know if it needs to be changed.

 ## Contributing: Getting Started
 * Attend a [Code for San Francisco](http://codeforsanfrancisco.org/events) orientation